 Design your portfolio problem.

-create the PortfolioMAD object or use the various set functions to
+to create the PortfolioMAD object or use the various set functions

-set up your portfolio problem.
+to set up your portfolio problem.

 Use estimate functions to solve your portfolio problem.